Searching ...

 Arts and culture

-The Straz Performing Arts Center has long been Tampa’s leading forum for traveling Broadway shows, opera, and theater.
-But it’s not the only venue, as the restored Tampa Theatre also hosts Broadway shows, community events, and films.
+The Straz Performing Arts Center has long been Tampa’s leading venue for traveling Broadway shows, opera, and theater.
+But it’s not the only venue on the arts scene, as the restored Tampa Theatre also hosts Broadway shows, community events, and films.

 And how can we talk about Tampa without mentioning its most famous festival, the annual Gasparilla Pirate Festival?
-The pirate takeover and accompanying street and arts festival is an iconic January event heralded by the arrival of the fictional pirate Gaspar into Tampa Bay.
+The pirate fest takeover and accompanying street and arts festival is an iconic January event heralded by the arrival of the mythical pirate Jose Gaspar into Tampa Bay.
 The following parade is a lively, if not rowdy, event akin to Mardi Gras.

 Demand is influencing the real estate market